 Our long-standing partnership with Makukhanye School, South Africa brings tremendous rewards to children of both schools.

 Since 2003 St Faith’s has supported Makukhanye Township School in Jeffreys Bay, Eastern Cape, South Africa.
 This mutually beneficial relationship grew from simple beginnings from the planning of a rugby tour to the region.
-As part of our first visit to the school 14 years ago we were able to raise enough funds through internal activities at St Faith’s to build a school hall.
-Since then numerous annual fund raising activities including an annual day at St Faith’s dedicated to learning more about life in a township in South Africa and followed by an afternoon of activities ranging from sponsored walks to pie tossing competitions and ‘pin the tail on the teacher’, have generated funds to provide a hot food program (so impactful that the Department of Education have rolled out similar programs across the region), pave outside areas to reduce muddiness and install a tarmac area for hard court sports.
+As part of our first visit in 2003 we were able to raise enough funds through internal activities at St Faith’s to build a school hall.
+Since then we have held many fund raising activities including an annual day at St Faith’s dedicated to learning more about life in a township in South Africa.
+This has generated funds to provide a hot food program which has been so successful that the Eastern Cape Department of Education has rolled out similar programs across the township schools in the region.
+We have also funded the paving of outside areas to reduce muddiness and installed a tarmac area for hard court sports.
+Recent funds from St Faith’s have been used to refurbish and better equip classrooms and to provide weekday hot food for all pupils and weekend food for the considerable number of orphans at the school.

 Clearly the impact of our partnership on Makukhanye school is significant and much welcomed.
-The benefits to St Faith’s are also numerous and speak volumes to our school culture and our aim of growing our pupils into global citizens.
-We want our pupils to receive not only an all-round education with excellence in academia, the arts and sports, but to also develop an awareness of the world beyond Cambridge, and to develop early in life a mind-set of charity and philanthropy.
+The benefits to St Faith’s are also numerous and speak volumes to our school culture and our aim of growing our pupils into global citizens who understand their privileged place in the world and responsibility to help others.
+We want our pupils to receive not only an excellent all-round education but to also develop an awareness of the world beyond Cambridge, and to develop early in life a mind-set of charity and philanthropy.
 Participation in a trip of such geographical reach and ambition is a tremendous character and confidence builder for children of just 12-13 years and stands them in very good stead for their progression to senior school.
+As you may read below the impact of such an experience is profound.

 We are very proud of our unique partnership with Makukhanye, of the significant benefits that our relationship gives them, and of the impact that it has on our own pupils.